 So, what is upcycling?
 Well, it’s the opposite of downcycling, which involves converting materials and products into new materials of lesser quality.
-The practice of upcycling is transforming by-products, waste material and unusable or unwanted products into value-added products.
+Natural Products Insider defines upcycling as the practice of transforming waste material, by-products and unusable or unwanted products into value-added products.

 Upcycle Market Value

-According to a Mattson survey, 39 percent of consumers currently wish to buy food and beverages using upcycled ingredients.
-That number surges when looking to the future, with 57 percent of consumers planning to buy more in the future.
+According to a Mattson survey, 39 percent of consumers currently wish to buy food and beverages using upcycled ingredients, with 57 percent of consumers planning to buy more in the future.
 Consumers would pay more for upcycled products than conventional products, a Drexel University study found.

-Why is upcycling a growing trend?
-Simple – it solves several sustainability challenges.
-The United Nations estimated $400 billion of food is wasted before it even gets delivered to stores.
-On average, an individual American wastes one pound of food each day.
-The problem is most significant in the US, with 133 billion pounds of food thrown out each year, according to the US Department of Agriculture (USDA).
+Upcycling is a growing trend for one simple reason – it solves several sustainability challenges.
+The United Nations estimated that the world loses about $400 billion worth of food before it even gets delivered to stores.
+The average American wastes one pound of food each day.
+Food waste is a significant problem in the US, with 133 billion pounds of food thrown out each year, according to the US Department of Agriculture (USDA).

-When we waste food, we also waste all the energy and water it takes to grow, harvest, transport and package it, according to the World Wildlife Fund (WWF).
+Wasting food also wastes all the energy and water it takes to grow, harvest, transport and package it, according to the World Wildlife Fund (WWF).
 And if food goes to the landfill and rots, it produces methane – a greenhouse gas.
 If we stop wasting food, we could reduce about 11 percent of all the greenhouse gas emissions from the food system.
 Industries that invest in climate initiatives will boost reputational advantage and afford significant new product and service opportunities, 2020 PwC’s 23rd Annual Global CEO Survey shows.

 Recognizing the lost value of food waste is the most significant barrier to success.
-In an eight year study conducted by the USDA, researchers analyzed food data to see where food is wasted and what members of the public say they do at mealtimes.
-The study found consumers don’t see the cost when they throw food in the trash.
+In an eight year study conducted by the USDA, researchers analyzed food data to see where food is wasted and what people say they do at mealtimes.
+Consumers don’t see the cost of food when they throw it out, the study concluded.

-That said, several food and beverage companies are exploring upcycled ingredients and finding success.
+Despite the challenges, several food and beverage companies are finding success by exploring upcycled ingredients.
 For example, the company WTRMLN WTR finds a home for what the industry refers to as “discarded melons” – watermelons discarded due to blemished – and creates a melon water.
-The company believes by giving a home to these discarded melons, farmers could turn a loss into a profit.
+The company believes farmers could turn a loss into a profit by giving a home to these discarded melons.

-Another example is Toast Ale which turns leftover bread into a long-lived and lucrative craft ale is another success story.
-Each bottle contains roughly one slice per bottle, the team of three has recycled 3.6 tons of bread in its first 15 months.
+Toast Ale, which turns leftover bread into a long-lived and lucrative craft ale is another success story.
+Each bottle contains roughly one slice of bread and the team of three has recycled 3.6 tons of bread in its first 15 months.

-Upcycled ingredients could be a big opportunity, especially if a brand is targeting Millennial and Gen Z consumers.
-These demographics tend to be most concerned about climate change and sustainability.
-However, to be successful, a product will require a significant investment in consumer education.
-It is important to deeply understand the wants and needs of a target market, along with the barriers and benefits to purchasing, and then properly tailor strategies and messages.
+For brands targeting Millennial and Gen Z consumers, who tend to be most concerned about climate change and sustainability, upcycled ingredients could be a big opportunity.
+However, a product will require a significant investment in consumer education to be successful.
+Understanding the wants and needs of a target market is deeply important.
+The barriers and benefits to purchasing and tailoring strategies and messages are crucial as well.

-Highlighting the product’s positively-viewed attributes, such as innovativeness, novelty and nutritional value, will be key in addressing any appearance and cost scrutiny.
-With the right message and marketing, an upcycled product could command a higher price than conventional products.
+Highlighting the product’s innovativeness, positively-viewed attributes, novelty and nutritional value will be key in addressing any cost and appearance scrutiny.
+With the right marketing and consumer education, an upcycled product could be worth more than conventional products.